-The system comprises an expansion tank in the fuel tank, a check valve at the fuel tank and a charcoal filter in the engine compartment.
-The components are interconnected by hoses which convey fuel fumes from the gas tank to the charcoal filter where they are stored until the engine is started and then drawn into the engine.
+The system consists of an expansion tank in the fuel tank, a check valve at the fuel tank and a charcoal filter in the engine compartment.
+The components are interconnected by hoses which channel fuel fumes from the fuel tank to the charcoal filter where they are stored until the engine is started and then drawn into the engine fuel induction system.